GerardoHqz/System-Dental-Clinic/README.md

 - **Edit User:** Modify information for an existing user.
 - **Delete User:** Remove users who no longer require access to the system.

-### Consultation Schedules
-The system allows for the establishment of consultation schedules for dentists, facilitating efficient time management and appointment scheduling.

-### Appointments
-- **Schedule Appointments:** Users can schedule appointments for patients with specific dentists.
-- **View Appointments:** See a list of scheduled appointments, including details such as date, time, and assigned dentist.
-- **Edit Appointments:** Modify information for existing appointments as necessary.
-- **Delete Appointments:** Cancel appointments that are no longer valid or necessary.

 ## Project Configuration